HARRY KANE is about as English as as a footballer can get, right? Wrong!

 Harry's very first Tottenham goal came during a 4-0 drubbing of Shamrock Rovers in a Europa League clash at Tallaght Stadium on December 15, 2011.

 Spurs were already 3-0 up by the time Kane scored in front of a crowd of around 8,000 fans.
-That goal came in the 91st minute – the same minute he scored his World Cup winner over Tunisia.
+That goal came in the 91st minute – the same minute he scored his World Cup winner over Tunisia in 2018.

 2. His grandfather is buried in Ireland